Information About Paul - Salford teacher

 I have over twenty years' teaching experience.
 As well as chess, I also teach English, mathematics and ICT to adults.

 My approach is tailored to the individual.
 I aim to make learning enjoyable and entertaining as well while being at the same time methodical and effective.
-On a practical note, I can either travel to the learner or teach in a central Manchester location.
+On a practical note, I can travel to the learner or teach online.

 Availability: Weekends / Weekdays (all times)